ODonoghueLab/Minardo-Model/README.md

 An R package for ordering of time-series clusters based on events.

-This package provides two major features for further analysing clusters:
+This package provides three major analysis techniques for clusters:
-1. The ability to statistically evaluate change occurring in the time intervals of the clusters.
+1. Statistically evaluate change occurring in the time intervals within clusters.
-2. We provide strategies for defining events (eg. phosphorylation and dephosphorylation) based on 50% abundance.
+2. Strategy for defining events (eg. phosphorylation and dephosphorylation) based on 50% abundance.
+3. Order and layout clusters based on the first occurrence of such events.

-Furthermore, this paper also presents an alternative cluster plot based on a constant low opacity color.
+Furthermore, this package also presents an alternative colour scheme of cluster plot, which is based on a constant low opacity color.

 The methods presented here can be applied to a wider variety of time-series high-throughput molecular biology datasets.
-Below is presented the application to a phosphoproteomics dataset.
-Workflow for application to gene expression datasets can be found in this [link](workflowGE.md).
+In the rest of this document, application to a phosphoproteomics dataset is presented.
+For application to a gene expression dataset, follow [this link](workflowGE.md).